OpenTranslationBible/open-bible/en-GB/43.John/md/john-10.md

 ## John 10:30

-I and the Father are one.”
+The Father and I are one.”

 ---